-The cockatiel is a popular pet with humans
+The cockatiel is a popular pet among humans

 The cockatiel is a very popular bird as a pet.
 They are easily trained and become attached and friendly with their owners.
 Cockatiels can also mimic human speech, which makes them desirable pets for many people.
 Even though they are domesticated, the cockatiel still needs to be able to build nests and fly.

 How to take care of a pet cockatiel?

 To make your pet cockatiel feel comfortable and happy, you need to feed him every day.
 If he is not hungry or his crop needs to be touched up with a bit more seed then give it until tomorrow morning before giving any food at all in case the bird has been sitting on one side of its cage while eating because this can cause them some discomfort when they sit down due to being positioned differently than how we are used to seeing them.

 You also need to give your cockatiel fresh water every day as well as a cuttlebone or mineral block for him to gnaw on to help keep his beak healthy.
 The water dish should be cleaned out and refilled daily as well, just like his food dish.
 His cage should be cleaned out weekly and his perches and toys should be disinfected monthly.

 The best way for owners who have several birds living together as well as those owning single-species households will want to keep an eye out towards making sure everyone gets their fair share, so no individual feels left behind!